dapphub/seth/README.md

     $ fund=0xfB6916095ca1df60bB79Ce92cE3Ea74c37c5d359
     $ seth send --value $(seth --to-wei 1.5 eth) $fund

+There is also [`seth --from-wei`] for converting wei amounts into a more readable notation.

 For more advanced blockchain interactions, the helpers [`seth --abi-decode`], [`seth --from-ascii`], and [`seth --from-bin`] are